kristinehjem/GardenGuard/README.md

 :------------:|:------------------:
 <img src="/readme_images/1_install.png" width="150" /> | <img src="/readme_images/2_installed.png" width="250" />

-Next, locate the downloaded game in the emulator and click the download to start the game.
-Navigate to the navbar and click on the settings icon which can be seen in picture 3.
+Next, locate the downloaded game in the emulator.
+This can be done by first navigating to the navbar and clicking on the settings icon which can be seen in picture 3.
 Move to the "Apps and notifications" in the settings view in picture 4.
 Then, touch the "App info" which is shown in picture 5.
 Picture 6 shows this directory, and the libGDX file with the name Garden Guard.
 Touch the file and then click "Open" to start running the game.

 Picture 3 | Picture 4 | Picture 5 | Picture 6
 :------------:|:------------------:|:---------:|:---------: